scottlefoll/CSE310_CloudDB/README.md

+# Implementation of Cloud Datbase Funtionality using Google Firestore and Python

-# CSE 310-04 Applied Programming - Jeremiah Pineda
+### CSE 310-04 Applied Programming - Jeremiah Pineda
 ### W03 Module 1 CloudDB
 ## Scott LeFoll
 ## 01/20/23
 ## Created by Scott LeFoll

 ## Module 1 Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 The software uses an authentication token provided by Google Cloud to establish a secure connection to the Firebase and the Firestore Database.
 This connection is then used to implement CRUD